MoonlightCapital/MoonlightBot-docs/start-up/moderation-tutorial.md

 # Moderation Tutorial

 This guide will give you the basic information needed to moderate your Discord server with MoonlightBot.
-It features a list of commands and how they work, complete with their options, infractions, and log information to help you better understand how to use them.
+It features a list of commands and how they work, complete with their options, infractions, and log information to help you better understand how to use them

 ## Command Options